FAQ for Day Tours

 We also do take vacations.

 Yes.
-We run most of our half and full-day tours during the summer months.
+We run our half day tours during the summer months.
 In order to avoid the hottest part of the day, we advance the start time to approximately 7:00 AM.

 We have bikes for people of almost all sizes, including bikes with 20" wheels that are suitable for kids 3 ft.
 8 in. or taller.
 We do not have bikes for kids shorter than 3 ft.
 8 in.